zihaowu-hirain/CEO/README.md

     """
     with open(filename, 'w', encoding='utf-8') as f:
         f.write(content)
-        print('new content:', content)
     return True

 model = get_openai_model()

-agent = Agent([open_file, write_file], model)

 task = 'create a file in work dir called "test_file.txt" and write "hello world" into it, then read it and write "world hello" into it'

-result = agent.just_do_it(task)

-print(f'Agent: {result}')
+Agent([open_file, write_file], model).just_do_it(task)
 ```

 ```
-new content: hello world
-file content: hello world
-new content: world hello
+[DEBUG] 2024-10-29 21:59:13,415 ceo : Schedule: ['write_file', 'open_file', 'write_file'].
+Query: "create a file in work dir called "test_file.txt" and write "hello world" into it, then read it and write "world hello" into it".
+[DEBUG] 2024-10-29 21:59:15,196 ceo : Action 1/3: I chose to use the tool "write_file" with the parameters {'filename': 'test_file.txt', 'content': 'hello world'}.
+I successfully wrote the content "hello world" to a file named "test_file.txt".
+[DEBUG] 2024-10-29 21:59:17,130 ceo : Action 2/3: I chose to use the tool "open_file" with the parameter {'filename': 'test_file.txt'}.
+I opened and read the file "test_file.txt" and the content of the file is "hello world".
+[DEBUG] 2024-10-29 21:59:19,602 ceo : Action 3/3: I chose to use the tool "write_file" with the parameters {'filename': 'test_file.txt', 'content': 'world hello'}.
+I have successfully written the content "world hello" to a file named "test_file.txt".

-Agent: Your intention is to create a file named "test_file.txt", write "hello world" into it, then read it and write "world hello" into it.
-Based on the actions performed, I have successfully created the file "test_file.txt" with the content "hello world" and then overwritten it with the content "world hello".
+[DEBUG] 2024-10-29 21:59:21,811 ceo : Conclusion: Your intention was to create a file called "test_file.txt", write "hello world" into it, then read it and write "world hello" into it.
-Therefore, I have achieved your query.
+Based on the actions I have performed, I have successfully achieved your query.
+I created the file "test_file.txt" and wrote "hello world" into it, then read it to confirm the content, and finally wrote "world hello" into the same file.
+Your query has been successfully completed.
 ```